Cluster upgrades

 Note

 Refreshing across release tracks is not supported.
-For example, you cannot use this command to upgrade from 2024.1/stable to 2025.1/stable.
+For example, you cannot use the refresh command to upgrade from 2024.1/stable to 2025.1/stable.

 sunbeam cluster refresh

-If the snap has been refreshed to a different channel risk (for example, from stable to beta) since the last update, the command will prompt you to confirm before proceeding.
-It is recommended to supply a manifest in that case:
+If the snap has been refreshed to a different risk level in its channel (for example, from stable to beta) since the last update, the command will prompt you to confirm before proceeding.
+In this case, it is recommended to supply a manifest file:

 sunbeam cluster refresh --manifest <path-to-manifest>